taielab/awesome-hacking-lists/README.md

 - [python-adb](https://github.com/google/python-adb) - Python ADB + Fastboot implementation
 - [TurboDataMiner](https://github.com/chopicalqui/TurboDataMiner) - The objective of this Burp Suite extension is the flexible and dynamic extraction, correlation, and structured presentation of information from the Burp Suite project as well as the flexible and dynamic on-the-fly modification of outgoing or incoming HTTP requests using Python scripts.
 Thus, Turbo Data Miner shall aid in gaining a better and faster understanding of the data collected by Burp Suite.
 - [lsassy](https://github.com/Hackndo/lsassy) - Extract credentials from lsass remotely
-- [webgrep](https://github.com/dhondta/webgrep) - Web page Grep-like tool with additional features like JS deobfuscation and easy extensibility
+- [webgrep](https://github.com/dhondta/webgrep) - Web page Grep-like easy-to-extend tool with extra features like JS deobfuscation and OCR
 - [URLCADIZ](https://github.com/PerezMascato/URLCADIZ) - A simple script to generate a hidden url for social engineering.
 - [Bug-Bounty-Toolz](https://github.com/m4ll0k/Bug-Bounty-Toolz) - BBT - Bug Bounty Tools
 - [android_tools](https://github.com/encoderlee/android_tools) - some useful tools for android reverse engineer